Cyncrovee/Cyncrovee-Config-Files/README.md

 # cynvee-main-config-files

-## This is a git repo for my config files.
+This is a git repo for my configuration files.
+If you decide to use any of these configs, feel free to add or remove from them as you see fit- Have fun with it!

 ## The following are compatable with GNU Stow:
 - Alacritty